Shihan150/iloscar/README.md

 For the details of iLOSCAR, including the relevant processes, the physical meanings of parameters, model structure and derivation of equations, please refer to our paper (in preparation) and [Zeebe, 2012, GMD](https://gmd.copernicus.org/articles/5/149/2012/).

 ### Smoothing function
-A LOWESS smoothing function is provided.
-Users are allowed to upload data files and tune the hyperparamter that controls the windown fraction used in LOWESS manually.
+A LOWESS smoothing function is available within the module.
+Users have the flexibility to upload data files and manually adjust the hyperparamter that controls the windown fraction used in the LOWESS algorithm.
 Note that the default temporal resolution for output data is 0.2 kyr.
-For a full description of smoothing algorithm, refer to [https://www.statsmodels.org/dev/generated/statsmodels.nonparametric.smoothers_lowess.lowess.html](https://www.statsmodels.org/dev/generated/statsmodels.nonparametric.smoothers_lowess.lowess.html).
+For a comprehensive explanation of the smoothing algorithm, please refer to the following link: [LOWESS Smoothing Algorithm](https://www.statsmodels.org/dev/generated/statsmodels.nonparametric.smoothers_lowess.lowess.html).

 ### Output files
 In each experiment, the model will output following data files.